 10. Even though the original grandeur of the hotel was restored during the first renovation project in the early 1990s, significant changes to the layout of the structure were made as well.

 The popular Long Bar was relocated from its original location into a newly constructed shopping arcade.
-The Long Bar is famous in Singapore for being the location that the National cocktail, the “Singapore Sling,” was invented, and where guests throw peanut cases on the floor.
+The Long Bar is famous in Singapore for being the location where the National cocktail, the “Singapore Sling,” was invented, and where guests throw peanut cases on the floor.

 11. The Qatari investment firm that bought the Raffles Hotel paid $275 million for the business in April 2010.
 This was followed by a $467 million investment by the Qatari Investment Fund into the entire Raffles Hotel Chain in 2015.

 12. One of the most popular features of the hotel is a shopping arcade that features 40 stores and a wide variety of restaurants and bars.
-This is the perfect place to both shop and enjoy a relaxing dinner in an amazing setting in the heart of Singapore.
+This is the perfect place to both shop and to enjoy a relaxing dinner in an amazing setting in the heart of Singapore.